-One of Dollar General’s most difficult-to-fill positions is Regional Loss Prevention Manager (RLPM).
+One of Dollar General’s most difficult-to-fill positions is Regional Loss Prevention Manger (RLPM).
 Qualified candidates must have multi-location experience, specialized professional certifications and be proficient in job-specific interview techniques.
 Making the hiring process even more challenging was Dollar General’s preference for bilingual RLPMs.

 Bayard was tasked with effectively recruiting 22 long-term, career-oriented Regional Loss Prevention Managers, each in a different region of the country.
 With a project budget 50 percent less than the norm and a six-week hiring schedule, our ingenuity was put to the test.

 We implemented a two-pronged solution.
 First, we developed a media plan utilizing a programmatic buying strategy that primarily focused on the aggregators.
 This plan kept costs to a minimum and it secured deep coverage to selectively target prospects most likely to qualify.